Del Monte Foods: Sale Wind-Down and Minority Lender Appeal Fight

 The 363 Sale Process

 Del Monte's restructuring strategy centers on a court-supervised sale process designed to transfer the business to new ownership while preserving operations and employment.
-The company obtained interim approval for debtor-in-possession financing immediately upon filing, enabling continued operations through the 2025 pack season when agricultural products are harvested and processed for the coming year.
+The company obtained an Interim DIP Order immediately upon filing, enabling continued operations through the 2025 pack season when agricultural products are harvested and processed for the coming year.

 DIP financing structure.
 The $912.5 million DIP financing package consists of two facilities designed to address the company's distinct capital needs.